 They are all expensive and over-priced

+Are pre-construction condos cheaper?
 While the truth is that Toronto real estate in general has become expensive – and so too has Durham and the GTA.
 In many situations, buying a condo is a more reasonable and desired alternative than buying a freehold property, especially in Toronto’s downtown area.
 “The single-family home market has become expensive,” says Stéfane Marion, chief economist at the National Bank.
-And for many this might feel like an understatement. ” This is the truth for places like Vancouver and Toronto.”
-According to the Globe and Mail, this has driven many first-time buyers into the condo market.
+And for many, this might feel like an understatement.
+According to the Globe and Mail, ” This is the truth for places like Vancouver and Toronto.” that has driven many first-time buyers into the condo market.

 When it comes to pre-construction condos specifically you need to work with an educated realtor who knows how to invest.
 Not all pre-construction buildings are equal.
-They all aren’t a great deal.
-Just because you buy at the first Platinum phase doesn’t mean it wasn’t an over-priced launch.
+There aren’t a great deal.
+Just because you invested in a project in its first Platinum phase doesn’t always mean you overpaid for it.
 Get yourself a realtor who will tell you the truth and guide you to appropriate investments.

 It’ll be forever until your condo is ready